ericwang97/makeup-pedia/README.md

 3. Go to `./Backend`, run `Python3 api.py` to start the back end.

+4. If you want to run from scratch, go to `./Backend`, create a folder `data_raw`, then run 3 scrapers under `./Backend/IE/`

 ## How to run the Deployed Project (Currently N/A)

 4. Run `npm run build`, then in your terminal run `Python3 start.py` to start the front end and back end deployment APP at the same time.